 Nepal’s Unique Treasure:

 Mt.
 Everest: Mt.
 Everest is the most treasured possession of Nepal.
 Mt.
 Everest is the highest point on earth.

 Kumari: Kumari is considered to be the only living Goddess in the world.
-Kumari is a young virgin who is put to the test, in order to be worshipped as a virgin goddess.
+In addition, Kumari is a young virgin who is put to the test, in order to be worshipped as a virgin goddess.

 Lumbini: Nepal is the epitome of peace, and home to the birthplace of Lord Buddha, Lumbini.

 Weather and Climate of Nepal:

 Nepal’s climate is influenced by maritime and continental factors and has four distinct seasons.
-In the north, summers are cool and winters are severe.
+Therefore, in the north, summers are cool and winters are severe.
 South of Nepal sees tropical summers and mild winters.
-The Kathmandu valley has a pleasant climate with average summer and winter temperatures.
-The geographically varied country has different climate depending on topography.
+Thus, The Kathmandu valley has a pleasant climate with average summer and winter temperatures.
+Moreover, The geographically varied country has different climate depending on topography.

 Nepal is home to people of several religions and 101 ethnic groups.
 Thus, Nepal hosts quantity of festivals and events, predominantly Hindu or Buddhist.
 The major festivals of Nepal are:

 Bhai Tika falls on the 5th day of the Tihar festival and the festival symbolizes the love between a brother and a sister.
-The sister puts multi-colored tika on the forehead of the brother and receives money, clothes or ornaments in return.
+Therefore, The sister puts multi-colored tika on the forehead of the brother and receives money, clothes or ornaments in return.
 This festival is celebrated on the month of Karthik as part of the Tihar festival.

 Chatth is a festival celebrated in Terai or Mithila region of Nepal.
 Celebrated pre-dominantly by Tharus, Madhesi or Maithili, the festival celebrates and worships the god of energy, sun, by carrying out activities like fasting, bathing, and abstaining from drinking water.
-This festival is celebrated on the month of Karthik after the end of the Tihar festival.
+Therefore, This festival is celebrated on the month of Karthik after the end of the Tihar festival.

 Another important festival of Nepal, Biska or Bisket Jatra is celebrated in Bhaktapur in the new year of Bikram Sambat.
-Different idols of gods are placed in a chariot and circulated in different parts of Bhaktapur accompanied by grand feasts.
+Therefore, Different idols of gods are placed in a chariot and circulated in different parts of Bhaktapur accompanied by grand feasts.
 This festival is celebrated on the first day of Baishak, on the new year of Bikram Sambat.